Agdash, Azerbaijan: Cotton-growing

-In 1887, the head of the Lodz Kontory, Ramendik came to Agdash and he opened Cotton fields, set up 4 cotton-machine tools made in China and a press for the initial processing and packaging of cotton.
+In 1887, the head of the Lodz Kontory, Ramendik came to Agdash and opened cotton fields, set up 4 cotton-machine tools made in China and a press for the initial processing and packaging of cotton.
 There were seven factories, consisting of cotton- Chinese machines in Agdash, in 1897.
-3100 poods of cotton were sold in the Agdash market In 1888, and in 1892 this number reached 28,000 poods.
+3,100 poods of cotton were sold in the Agdash market In 1888, and in 1892 this number reached 28,000 poods.

 At the end of the 19th century, Agdash became the centre of cotton production, processing and sale in the whole Caucasus.
 Therefore, the first congress of Caucasian cotton growers was held in Agdash in 1904.

 Education

 One of the first educational institutions opened in Azerbaijan was the Russian-Tatar school founded by educator Suleyman Gayibov in Agdash on October 25, 1882.
 It is not accidental that one of the three schools in Azerbaijan at that time was opened in Agdash.
 Because before that, there were up to 20 madrasahs in Agdash until that time which gave education to people.

 The status of the city was given to Agdash village, in 1900.
-At the beginning of the 20th century, educational institutions operated in Agdash such as the "Nəşri-Maarif" -society, reading-room, "Saadat" girls' school, "Darulirfan" and "Rushdiye".
+At the beginning of the 20th century, educational institutions operated in Agdash such as the "Nəşri-Maarif" society, reading-room, "Saadat" girls' school, "Darulirfan" and "Rushdiye".
 Educators such as Mukhtar Afandizade, Donat Mammadzadeh, Hasan Efendiyev worked in these institutions.